Moxinilian/server-manager/SERVER-SETUP.md

     ))
 ```

 In order to have server-manager also sync backup data to an offsite location, you must first pick a remote storage provider.
-You can roll your own solution but I recommend Backblaze B2 as they are very inexpensive, offer 10GB hosting for free and are compatible with all the tools used here.
+You can roll your own solution but I recommend Backblaze B2 as they are very inexpensive, offer 10GB hosting for free, are compatible with all the tools used here and globally offer an easy to use experience.

 Configure your remote location with rclone: